apollographql/apollo-client/react-docs/source/initialization.md

 const MyComponentWithMutation = graphql(MyMutation)(MyComponent);
 ```

-If you are using [ES2016 decorators](https://medium.com/google-developers/exploring-es7-decorators-76ecb65fb841#.nn723s5u2), you may prefer the decorator syntax, although we'll use separate components in this guide:
+If you are using [ES2016 decorators](https://medium.com/google-developers/exploring-es7-decorators-76ecb65fb841#.nn723s5u2), you may prefer the decorator syntax:

 ```js
 import React, { Component } from 'react';